84th Mountain Folk Festival

 Warm-ups, festival dances and other fun dances

 Leaders’ lunch, others on your own

 Gala processional and dance party, open to the public

 Dining in Berea

 They accept cash and credit cards (sorry, no checks).
-Door prices for guests for individual meals (Prices do not include tax):
+Door prices for guests for individual meals (Prices include tax):